 Renal Diet Food List

-Kidney disease is a common issue touching about 10% of the global population.
-Kidneys are bean-shaped small organs that perform various crucial and powerful functions in the body.
+Kidney disease is a common issue affecting about 10% of the global population.
+Kidneys are bean-shaped small organs that perform various crucial and decisive bodily functions.

-Kidneys are responsible for balancing fluids in the body, filtering waste products, producing urine, releasing hormones that regulate blood pressure, among other crucial functions.
+The kidneys balance bodily fluids, filter waste products, produce urine, and release hormones that regulate blood pressure, among other crucial functions.

-There are a couple of ways in which these crucial organs can be damaged.
-BP (blood pressure) and diabetes are the most common risks that bring about kidney disease.
+There are several ways to damage these crucial organs.
+High blood pressure (BP) and diabetes are the most common risks for kidney disease.

 In addition, age, gender, genetics, and smoking can also increase this risk.

-High blood pressure and unregulated blood sugar can damage blood vessels in the kidneys reducing their capability to work optimally.
+High blood pressure and unregulated blood sugar can damage blood vessels in the kidneys,, reducing their ability to work optimally.

-In addition, when the kidneys aren’t functioning well, waste products accumulate in the blood, including waste from food.
+In addition, when the kidneys aren’t functioning well, waste products, including waste from food, accumulate in the blood.

 As a result, it’s crucial for individuals suffering from kidney disease to stick to a special diet.